kalkulator413/genre-predicter/README.md

 # genre-predictor
-ml model for determining the genre of a given song using song feature values from Spotify's API
+usage instructions: use spotify developer account to generate an api key and go to env.py and record the cid and secret keys ml model for determining the genre of a given song using song feature values from Spotify's API
 ![image](https://user-images.githubusercontent.com/50224596/158076106-3b3b4904-a20d-44a3-aa95-ecbd25201d02.png)
 ![image](https://user-images.githubusercontent.com/50224596/158076124-e39da756-86c5-4c3c-8349-08fe71255017.png)